 The PGY-1 pharmacy resident typically attends the American Society of Health-System Pharmacists (ASHP) Midyear Clinical Meeting and the Florida Residency Conference.
 Additional meetings are based on the discretion of the residency program director and available funds.

 Through practice coverage, development of practice skills to provide complete pharmaceutical care for patients is refined.
 Additionally, skills necessary to function as an independent, confident practitioner are developed.
-Typically, residents are scheduled one evening a week and every fourth weekend for inpatient care and one day every month in community pharmacy.
+Typically, residents are scheduled one evening a week and every fourth weekend for inpatient care.

 Core standards for resident performance have been established by ASHP to provide clear expectations.
 The PharmAcademic evaluation system is used to ensure that residents receive ongoing feedback that facilitates the development of their skills throughout the year.
 This feedback utilizes consistent assessment criteria and provides a mechanism to improve trainee skills.
 Goals and objectives for the PGY-1 Residency have been established and rotation activities selected to provide a clear understanding of learning and performance expectations.